Hixie/isd/servers/src/dynasties-server/README.md

 # Public Protocol

+## Public commands

-WebSocket text frames whose format is null-terminated fields of UTF-8.
+Commands are sent from the client to the server in the form of WebSocket text frames whose format is null-terminated fields of UTF-8.

 The first field is the command, the second is a 32 bit number called